sudoyashi/Joshis-Garage/_posts/2024-03-08-compression.markdown

   - Diamond Racing 14" wheels, lightweight "steelies" or other lightweight 14"
   - 185/60/14 Toyo RE71R
 - Targets:
   - 120HP?
-I have no idea on the Dyno and tune.
-Frankly, I could care less.
-The main point is highly responsive NA car, the cab is 2200lbs, I'm not too wired haha.
+I have no idea about the Dyno and tune.
+Frankly, I couldn't care less.
+The main point is a highly responsive NA car, the cab is just under 2100 lbs, I'm not too worried haha.

 ## For the legacy of a sick whip

 ![Cabby Mono](https://www.sudoyashi.com/assets/img/cabby/aba/cabby-mono.jpg)

 I can't say I "love" the cab like others would with their dear cars.
-The car is disposable, but it'd be very hard to find a replacement for what it does so well.
-The color, the convertible, the stories, and the shitty-ness of it, it's enjoyable.
-It's a good ship and it's one that I want to finish the project.
-Call it a sense of pride and silliness.
-It might , but at least I'll have a fully built engine in it, because when I sell it, that's a lot easier to market than having one cylinder with low compression.
+The car is disposable, but it'd be hard to find a replacement for what it does so well.
+Being a sick convertible car.
+The color, the convertible, the stories, and the shitty-ness of it, it's enjoyable, and personally want to say I finished this project.
+A pride thing, really.
+I'll have a rebuilt engine in it and that's a lot easier to market than saying I have one cylinder with low compression.

 My family and friends know this is MY car.
-This car has become part of my identity and in some ways it's fine.
-What I can do and how I view the world can be expressed through my work in this car.
+This car has become part of my identity whether I like it or not, haha.
+What I'm able to do and how I view the world can be expressed through my work in this car.
 The limit is up to my wallet and imagination.
 3D printing parts and learning more about the historic Golf MK1, MK2, and MK3 influenced a lot of my choices on what I want to do with this car.
-It has a good vibe to it and in Hawaii, it's always a good time.
+It has a good vibe driving it, and especially since I live in Hawaii, it's always a good time.